hyperledger-labs/yui-docs/docsrcs/yui-ibc-solidity/docs/minitoken/interaction.md

 ## Check the block height on ledger IBC1

-When sending a Packet from IBC0 to IBC1, it's necessary to specify the height at which the Packet will timeout.
+When sending a Packet from IBC0 to IBC1, it's necessary to specify the height at which it will timeout based on the receiving ledger IBC1.
 Therefore, let's check the current block height on IBC1.

 ```js